MEET OUR OFFICERS

 Jackson has taught 5 different levels of accident investigation classes with more than 2,000 hours of classroom experience.

-Brian is the co-owner of Complete Accident Reconstruction Service (CARS) with over 9 years of experience in accident reconstruction and investigation.
-He is an ACTAR (#2694) accredited reconstructionist with a bachelor’s degree in Engineering Physics and Physics from Tarleton State University.
+Brian is the co-owner of Complete Accident Reconstruction Service (CARS) with over 10 years of experience in accident reconstruction and investigation for passenger vehicles and commercial vehicles.
+He is an ACTAR (#2694) accredited reconstructionist with a bachelor’s degree in both Engineering Physics and Physics from Tarleton State University.
 Areas of study include Engineering, Physics, Mathematics, and Computer Science.

 He has completed formal training in Accident Investigation, Accident Reconstruction, Human Factors, EDR technician and analysis, Commercial Motor Vehicle Investigation/Reconstruction, Heavy Vehicle EDR’s, Reconstruction software, Animation and Video Analysis.